3dbeb41841bfbfcc24d55143816cf7f1/heroku-deployment/readme-nodejs.md

 > Note that git will only push your latest committed code to Heroku.
 Any uncommitted code will _not_ be deployed!

-You can ckeck the status of your deployment and view the logs using:
+You can check the status of your deployment and view the logs using:

 ```bash
 heroku ps         # Check the process status